MinaProtocol/MIPs/MIPS/mip-zkapps.md

 The following account field is removed:

-- `token_permissions`: this field was meant for non-default tokens that were never introduced
+- `token_permissions`: this field was meant for an older design of non-default tokens that has now been changed.

 The `snapp` field in accounts was never instantiated and is replaced by the `zkapp` field.